Model-Based Multi-Agent RL in Zero-Sum Markov Games with Near-Optimal Sample Complexity: Preliminaries

 \paragraph{Model-Based Approach with Generative Model.} As a standard setting, suppose that we have access to a \emph{generative model/sampler}, which can provide us with samples $s'\sim P(\cdot\given s,a,b)$ for any $(s,a,b)$.
 The model-based MARL algorithm simply calls the sampler $N$ times at each state-joint-action pair $(s,a,b)$, and constructs an empirical estimate of the transition model $P$, denoted by $\hat{P}$, following \$ \hat{P}(s'\given s,a,b)=\frac{\text{count}(s',s,a,b)}{N}. \$ Here $\text{count}(s',s,a,b)$ is the number of times the state-action pair $(s,a,b)$ forces a transition to state $s'$.
 Note that the reward function is not estimated, in either the reward-aware or reward-agnostic cases, as for the former, the sample complexity of estimating $r$ is only a lower order term, and $r$ is thus typically assumed to be known \citep{azar2013minimax,sidford2018near,yang2019optimality,li2020breaking}; while for the latter, no reward information is even available in the sampling processes.
 This model-based approach via estimating $P$ inherently handles both cases.
 Such a model-estimation can be implemented by both agents independently.

 \paragraph{Planning Oracle.}

 The reward function, together with the empirical transition model $\hat{P}$ and the components $(\cS,\cA,\cB,\gamma)$ in the true model $\cG$, constitutes an empirical game model $\hat{\cG}$.
 As in \cite{azar2013minimax,yang2019optimality,jin2020reward,li2020breaking} for single-agent RL, we assume that an efficient planning oracle is available, which takes $\hat{\cG}$ as input, and outputs a policy pair $(\hat{\mu},\hat{\nu})$.
 This oracle decouples the statistical and computational aspects of the empirical model $\hat{\cG}$.
 The output policy pair, referred to as being \emph{near-equilibrium}, is assumed to satisfy certain $\epsilon_{opt}$-order of equilibrium, in terms of value functions, and we evaluate the performance of $(\hat{\mu},\hat{\nu})$ on the original MG $\cG$.
-Common planning algorithms include value iteration \citep{shapley1953stochastic} and (generalized) policy iteration \citep{patek1997stochastic,perolat2015approx}, which are efficient in finding the NE of $\hat{\cG}$.
+Common planning algorithms include value iteration \citep{shapley1953stochastic} and (generalized) policy iteration \citep{patek1997stochastic,perolat2015approx}, which are efficient in finding the ($\epsilon$-)NE of $\hat{\cG}$.
 In addition, it is not hard to have an oracle that is smooth in generating policies, i.e., the change of the approximate NE policies can be bounded by the changes of the NE value.
 See our Definition \ref{def:smooth_oracle} later for a formal statement.
+Finally, we note that our definition of {\it model-based} approach in the generative-model-setting follows from that in \citep{azar2013minimax,yang2019optimality,li2020breaking}, which separates these two stages explicitly.
+In general, model-based RL approaches do not have to separate the two stages, see e.g., Bayesian RL \citep{ghavamzadeh2015bayesian}, and model-based RL in online exploration settings \citep{azar2017minimax,bai2020provable}.